 By the 1950’s there were no longer any penal colonies on the Islands, but many native islanders can trace his or her roots to these convicts.

 General Jose de Villamil – leader of Ecuador’s independence movement – started his own colony down in Floreana which consisted mostly of deserters from the Ecuadorian army and convicts.
-As a group, they subsisted mostly off what farming they could manage on the arid lands of the Galapagos, often times selling or trading whatever excess food they had to passing ships.
+As a group, they subsisted mostly off what farming they could manage on the arid lands of the Galapagos, often times selling or trading whatever excess food they had to pass ships.

 Nowadays, the native Islanders of Galapagos are spread out throughout four (and only four) substantial towns on the islands of Isabela, Santa Cruz, San Cristobal and Floreana.
 These are economic hotspots that primarily depend on fishing and tourism.
 Galapagueños also subsist on their own forms of agriculture and, recently, their own coffee.